-Many, who suffer from such condition, have a combination of emphysema, chronic bronchitis and asthma.
+Many, who suffer from such a condition, have a combination of emphysema, chronic bronchitis and asthma.
 You may also hear COPD referred to as COAD (Chronic Obstructive Airways Disease), COLD (Chronic Obstructive Lung Disease) or CAL (Chronic Airways Limitation).

 People at Risk

 Most people who have COPD smoke or used to smoke.
-People who have a family history are more likely to develop the disease, if they also smoke.
+People who have a family history are more likely to develop the disease if they also smoke.

 Long-term exposure to other lung irritants may also be a factor.
-Examples of other lung irritants include passive smoking, air pollution, and chemical fumes and dust from the environment or workplace.
+Examples of other lung irritants include passive smoking, air pollution and chemical fumes and dust from the environment or workplace.

 Most people who suffer from such a condition are at least 40 years old when symptoms begin.
 Although uncommon, people younger than 40 can also suffer from this condition.